3 clinch Dubai spots, sit out Paris

 The race to qualify for the Superseries Finals in Dubai is still wide open, with only 3 pairs having mathematically clinched their spots on points and all three are sitting […]

-The race to qualify for the Finals in Dubai is still wide open, with only 3 pairs having mathematically clinched their spots on points and all three are sitting out the French Open.
+The race to qualify for the in Dubai is still wide open, with only 3 pairs having mathematically clinched their spots on points and all three are sitting out the French Open.

 By Don Hearn.
 Photos: Badmintonphoto

-Only three events remain in the ‘regular season’ of the 2017 BWF World Superseries but there are still 32 places yet to be confirmed of the 40 eventual qualifiers for the season-ending in Dubai.
+Only three events remain in the ‘regular season’ of the 2017 BWF World but there are still 32 places yet to be confirmed of the 40 eventual qualifiers for the season-ending Finals in Dubai.
 In 3 of the 5 disciplines, the only players who can sit out the rest of season and still be assured of playing in the UAE in December are the World Champions, who for the 3rd straight year will qualify automatically.

 Yesterday, Marcus Fernaldi Gideon / Kevin Sanjaya Sukamuljo (pictured top) and Christinna Pedersen / Kamilla Rytter Juhl withdrew on the eve of the French Open but they had already accumulated enough points, as of the end of the Denmark Open, that they cannot be ousted from the top 8 even if they stop playing and the chasing pairs all maximize their points in the remaining 3 Superseries tournaments.
 Women’s doubles leaders Chang Ye Na / Lee So Hee actually have abdicated for the remainder of the series but they had already clinched a spot as of the end of the Japan Open.